You’ve probably read the OKR basics.

 - Does each KR have one clear owner?

-- Is your OKR system simple enough to maintain without pushback?
+- Is your system simple enough to maintain without pushback?

 You don’t need a perfect OKR system.
 You need one your team will actually use.